elodieandrieu/elodieandrieu.github.io/_pages/research.md

 ## Work in progress

 Next version of Community-Level Social Capital and COVID-19 Infections and Fatality in the United States (with F. Borgovoni and S.V.
-Subramanian).
+Subramanian) - submitted.

-Working on BGT data.
+Working on BGT data (on-going work about covid-19, digital readiness of firms and vocational education)

 ## Publications